Table of contents

 Weather Resistance

-If you’re looking for a shoe to hike in soaking wet conditions, the HOKA Anacapa 2 Low is one of our top recommendations.
-Thanks to a combination of leather, a Gore-Tex liner, and tall foam outsoles, these things will keep your feet dry and comfortable through hours of rain, mud, and puddles.
-Gear Analyst, Ian Krammer, spent a cumulative eight days trudging through spring rain, deep puddles, and lingering snow in the Colorado alpine tundra and found these shoes consistently performed.
-The only time his feet were thoroughly soaked was after submerging them in a freezing creek during a crossing when it took almost 24 hours for them to dry completely.
+If you’re looking for a shoe to hike in soaking wet conditions, the HOKA Anacapa 2 Low is our top recommendation.
+Thanks to a combination of leather and a GORE-TEX membrane, these things will keep your feet dry and comfortable through hours of rain, mud, and puddles.
+Gear analyst, Ian Krammer, spent a cumulative eight days trudging through spring rain, deep puddles, and lingering snow in the low Colorado foothills between 9,000’ and 12,000’, where these shoes consistently performed.
+The only time his feet were thoroughly soaked was after submerging them in a freezing creek during a crossing, when it took almost 24 hours for them to dry completely.

 A close up of a man wearing the HOKA Anacapa 2 hiking shoes in several inches of water.